univention/univention-corporate-server/doc/architecture/services/portal.rst

 .. _services-ucs-portal-architecture-model:

 .. figure:: /images/UCS-portal-architecture.*
-   :alt: Architecture of the UCS portal consisting of front end and back end
+   :alt: Architecture of the UCS portal consisting of front end and backend
    :width: 650 px

    Architecture of the UCS Portal

 The *User* uses the *UCS Portal* through a web browser with HTTP/HTTPS.
-The :ref:`services-ucs-portal-front-end` and the *back end* together realize the *UCS portal*.
+The :ref:`services-ucs-portal-front-end` and the *backend* together realize the *UCS portal*.
 The :ref:`services-ucs-portal-back-end` validates the user login with the *UMC server* and uses structured data from the *UCS Portal tile cache* and the *UCS group cache*.